danadalis/LEMH-Server/README.md

 ```

 ##### **Creating Directories and Setting Permissions**
 Here we're going to ensure that the right folders are in place for our config.
-In addition, since we might be hosting multiple domains on this server, we've told our `yourdomain.com.conf` files to log to the standard `/var/log` directory but to a dedicated folder like Nginx or HHVM have.
+In addition, since we might be hosting multiple domains on this server, we've told our `yourdomain.com.conf` files to log to a dedicated folder inside `/var/log`, just like Nginx or HHVM.
 ```
 sudo mkdir -p /var/www
 sudo mkdir -p /var/www/html